 Example 3: A 4-year-old student with a disability is eligible for and attends the pre-K program.
-The student's only special education services are speech therapy and support services, provided by the speech therapist.
+The only special education services the student receives are speech therapy and support services, which are provided by the speech therapist.
 The speech therapist provides services 30 minutes twice a week in a location other than a general education setting and goes into the pre-K classroom to provide services, consult with the pre-K teacher, or both 30 minutes a week.